 It was wonderful to be able to photograph these beautiful birds, as well as to capture the pure joy on the faces of the people who were enjoying the experience.

-If you are interested in having a photographer for your experience, contact firstname.lastname@example.org.
+If you are interested in having a photographer for your experience, please contact firstname.lastname@example.org.